 the student has previously earned a baccalaureate or higher degree from an institution accredited by a regional accrediting association; or

-the student has completed equivalent academic preparation, as determined by the appropriate campus authority.Courses proposed for GR certification must meet
+the student has completed equivalent academic preparation, as determined by the appropriate campus authority.

+1.15 Courses proposed for GR certification must meet the criteria set forth in this policy and corresponding program learning outcomes (PLOs) as established by each college curriculum committee.

+1.11 The Program Review and Assessment Council (PARC) will review GR coverage and assessment in PLOs as part of the regular program review.

+2.0 COURSE REQUIREMENTS

 CSULB identifies three campus-specific graduation requirements that students must complete.
 These are: Upper Division Writing Requirement, Human Diversity in the USA, and Global Competency.

-2.1 Upper Division Writing Requirement (Category WR-UD)
+2.1 Upper Division Writing (Category WR-UD)

 The Graduate Writing Assessment in Writing (GWAR) requirement (PS XX, EO XX) requires that a graduate of a university must have skills in written communication beyond the first-year level as required in GE Area A2.